 - Recognize and reward good performance.
 Companies that recognize their employees several times a month see a 41% increase in employee retention.
 Employees who feel valued and appreciated are much less likely to leave.
 Shout-outs, positive feedback, and bonuses are all great ways to show your employees that you see and appreciate their hard work.

 - Prioritize the onboarding process.
 Onboarding sets the tone for a new employee’s entire experience.
 Make sure that the process isn’t too overwhelming.
-Additionally, your employees need more than HR information and program training; set them up with a mentor and help them adjust to your team socially as well as professionally.
+Additionally, your employees need more than HR information and program training; set them up with a mentor and help them adjust to your team socially and professionally.

 - Build team connections.
-Making time for your team to bond with one another can go to great lengths to increase workplace efficiency and happiness.
-Setting aside time for your team to be social and build their connections is crucial to strengthening your employees.
+Making time for your team to bond with one another can greatly increase workplace efficiency and happiness.
+Setting aside time for your team to be social and build connections is crucial to strengthening your employees.

-Now more than ever, it is crucial to evaluate your employee retention strategies in order to find room for improvement.
+Furthermore, it is crucial to evaluate your employee retention strategies to find room for improvement.
 Optimized employee retention strategies will save you countless hours and significant costs that come from quick employee turnover.